Colorectal cancer is the second-leading cause of cancer death among American men and women combined,

 Colorectal Cancer — Age and Family History

 - As much as 80% of people with colorectal cancer have no family history of the disease.
-So everyone still needs to be screened starting at 50 even with no family history.
+So everyone still needs to be screened starting at 50 even with no family history or symptoms.

 - People of all ages should talk to their doctor about colon cancer to rule out a family history of the disease or to discuss any symptoms, such as blood in the stool or a persistent change in bowel habits.